drinkbird/drinkbird.github.io/about.md

 ## Background

 My name is Anastasios Piotopoulos and I'm a passionate software engineer, focused on the web & the cloud.
-I've been writing code almost since I remember myself, starting with [GW Basic](https://en.wikipedia.org/wiki/GW-BASIC).
+I've been building software almost since I remember myself, starting with [GW Basic](https://en.wikipedia.org/wiki/GW-BASIC).
 Today, I specialize in solution architecture with C# / .NET and Azure Cloud Services, although I'm also comfortable in Javascipt, Java and Ruby.

 I mostly blog about [software craftsmanship](https://en.wikipedia.org/wiki/Software_craftsmanship).
 My passion is the proper design of software before even writing a single line of code, avoiding unnecessary technical debt and focusing on performance, testability, re-usability and maintainability.
 I always prefer being pragmatic rather than dogmatic and [pick the right tool for the job](http://c2.com/cgi/wiki?PickTheRightToolForTheJob) on a case-by-case basis.
 I also really enjoy presenting and speaking.
 I have been a speaker in Microsoft workshop events about Cloud Architecture patterns, practices and use cases.
 Giving back to the community is one of the most satisfying aspects of software engineering.